LucasPDiniz/Analysis-Linux-File-System/README.md

 > [!NOTE]
 In this case, we can see something suspicious, where within the ssh config of the user Jane, there is another public key with an unknown user, **backdoor**.

-## Binary Analysis and Bypass Permissions
+## Binary Analysis and Bypass Permissions :warning:

 * Another area to look at within our compromised host's file system is identifying binaries and executables that the attacker may have created, altered, or exploited through permission misconfigurations.*